La morte risale a ieri sera: Production

 La morte risale a ieri sera was written by Biagio Proietti and director Duccio Tessari. the film is based on Giorgio Scerbanenco's 1969 novel I milanesi ammazzano al sabato (translation: The Milanese Kill on Saturdays).
 The book was published just a few months before the author's death.
-Several of Scerbanenco's works featuring the detective character Duca Lamberti were adapted to film around this time, including Milano calibro 9 in 1972 and Il caso Venere privata in 1970.
+Several of Scerbanenco's works featuring the detective character Duca Lamberti were adapted to film around this time, including Caliber 9 in 1972 and Safety Catch in 1970.

-The film's soundtrack was composed by Gianni Ferrio, who had previously worked with Tessari on the 1969 Spaghetti Western Vivi o, preferibilmente, morti, and would do so again on his 1971 giallo Una farfalla con le ali insanguinate.
+The film's soundtrack was composed by Gianni Ferrio, who had previously worked with Tessari on the 1969 Spaghetti Western Sundance and the Kid, and would do so again on his 1971 giallo The Bloodstained Butterfly.
 Ferrio's score spans several musical styles, incorporating psychedelic rock, baroque pop and jazz.